microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-00.md

 - The `code` editor in Azure Cloud Shell does not have the Bicep extension, which provides rich Intellisense and error/warning messages as you develop.
 - Cloud Shell runs on a temporary host provided on a per-session, per-user basis.
 Your Cloud Shell session times out after 20 minutes without interactive activity, which you may find disruptive as you work through this hack.

-### Azure CLI vs Azure PowerShell Commandlets
+### Azure CLI vs Azure PowerShell

-Azure can be managed using either the cross-platform Azure Command Line Interface (CLI) or the Azure PowerShell Commandlets.
+Azure can be managed using either the cross-platform Azure Command Line Interface (CLI) or the Azure PowerShell commandlets.
 You can accomplish virtually any management task, including deploying Bicep templates, using either option.
 This hack encourages students to get familiar with using both tools.

 In the real world, most companies will standardize on one or the other.
 Use whichever one you are most comfortable with.
 We have found that when doing Internet searches for various Azure management tasks, Azure CLI examples seem to show up more often in the results.